GalenWong/galenwong.github.io/src/data/blogs/2019-06-23-ajax-and-the-halting-problem/index.md

 I have not really thought through how to measure the impact of Ajax on the page.

-My initial idea is to use the `none±diff`
+My initial idea is to use the `diff`
 (read the [man page](http://man7.org/linux/man-pages/man1/diff.1.html)) program to count the number of lines changed on the page.
 There is a problem of minified file.
-It does not really work well with `none±diff` since everything can possibly be on the same line.
+It does not really work well with `diff` since everything can possibly be on the same line.
 One way to circumvent is to use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)